 The Ashoka cut is a modified cushion-cut with a rectangular shape and rounded corners.
 The modern Ashoka cut is exclusively available through diamond jeweler William Goldberg and its partners.

-What to Look for in an Ashoka Cut Diamond
+What to Look for in an Ashoka-Cut Diamond

+- What setting styles look best with this stone cut?
 An Ashoka-cut diamond is made to shine on its own.
 “For a rare cut diamond that will easily catch anyone’s attention, the best setting would be solitaire,” recommends Fraser.
 “It stands out on its own and needs its own spotlight.”